Leslie8826/PYTHON_TEACHING_EXPERIENCE/Lesson 10/README.md

 ## Objectives:
  - Students will be able to:
-     * learn the definition of strings
+     * learn the definition of lists
-     * learn how to calculate the length of a string
+     * learn how to create lists
-     * learn how to traverse a string with a loop
+     * learn how to access a list
-     * learn how to slice a string
+     * learn how to
  - Students will get familiar with:
      * built-in function len
      * string traversal